 you switch to a

-hypoallergenic mattress, but in the meantime, you can increase the
+far less hospitable to dust mites.
+In the meantime, you can increase the

 lets you to sleep comfortably and allergy-free?